-To numerically illustrate the degree of \textit{anchoring effect} of the physics-informed initialization provided to hardware samples, Fig. \ref{mbpt rank comparison} shows a comparative study regarding different rank of perturbative measures having different initialization to the fermionic state reconstruction process for different geometries of $\mathrm{H_2O}$ and $\mathrm{N_2}$.
+To numerically illustrate the degree of \textit{anchoring effect} of the physics-informed initialization provided to hardware samples, Fig. \ref{mbpt rank comparison} shows a comparative study regarding different rank of perturbative measures having different initialization to the fermionic state reconstruction process for two different geometries of $\mathrm{H_2O}$ and $\mathrm{N_2}$ in 6-31G basis.
 This analysis incorporates both symmetry-preserved hardware samples and perturbatively generated initializations with determinants up to ranks $n=2,3,4$.
 Approximate perturbative estimates at each rank were obtained by including a subset of symbolically generated algebraic terms (see Appendix \ref{PT algebraic terms}, \ref{appendix symbolic tensor contraction}).
 The plot demonstrates that ML-based configuration recovery converges much faster with better energy accuracy when initialized with excited configurations up to rank 4 compared to only hardware, (up to) rank 2 and rank 3 initializations.
 This is observed for both equilibrium and stretched geometries where strong correlation effects are more prevalent.
 The inset bar plots show the number of configurations required in the \textit{search space} to reach chemical accuracy.
 In equilibrium geometries, determinants taken up to rank 4 provide an excellent starting point and hence requires substantially reduced dimensional search space to reach chemical accuracy.
 This ensures an effective learning by the generative model of the distribution of the target state basis vectors.
-For stretched geometries also, similar trend persists, though the relative difference between the search spaces narrows down compared to equilibrium geometries (see the inset bar plots) as the presence of strong correlation requires a substantial number of even higher rank determinants and more search space.
-However, even in very strongly correlated regime where the low order perturbative estimates may miss out a few important configurations, the generative learning algorithm is eventually able to pick those up, albeit with a slower macro-cyclic convergence and somewhat larger search space.
+For stretched geometries also, similar trend persists, though the relative difference between the search spaces narrows down compared to equilibrium geometries (see the inset bar plots) as the presence of strong correlation requires a substantial number of even higher rank determinants and more configurations in the search space.
+However, even in very strongly correlated regime where the low order perturbative estimates may miss out some important configurations, the generative learning algorithm is eventually able to pick those up, albeit with a slower macro-cyclic convergence and somewhat larger search space.